guilhermedeoliveira/trivia/adr/0001-next-as-meta-framework.md

 - It is the meta-framework that I have been using the most.
 - When a file is added to the pages directory it is automatically available as a route.
 - Automatic code splitting.
-- Pages can be pre-rendered with Server-side rendering or with static site generator approaches.
+- Pages can be pre-rendered with server-side rendering or with static site generation approaches.